What You’ll Learn 📊

 replay direction and replay speed.

-With these four buttons you can control the replay process:
+Using these four buttons, you can control the replay process:

 start / stop the replay,